Deportations: Africa's role in EU migration management – DW – 05/11/2023

 However, as migration patterns increase, so do deportations in many regions.
 Transit countries are increasingly overwhelmed with the influx of migrants.
 One of the leading countries carrying out mass deportations is Algeria.

-According to APS director Moctar Dan Yaye, deportation activities to this no-man's land can be divided into two categories: official and unoffical ones.
+According to Moctar Dan Yaye, one of the founding members and Head of Communications and PR at APS, deportation activities to this no-man's land can be divided into two categories: official and unofficial ones.

 In the so-called "official" deportations, the main nationals affected are Nigeriens; on the basis of an agreement between Niger and Algeria, Nigeriens are taken directly to the small border town of Assamaka, from where they are then transported to Arlit or Agadez by Nigerien authorities.